omabogun/Data-Analysis_Project-1/project-2_details.md

 ### CLEANING THE REACTIONS TABLE

-I also cleaned the reactions table by removing the columns that were not needed, checking for blank / null records and removing the blank / null records.
+I cleaned the reactions table by removing the columns that were not needed, checking for blank / null records and removing the blank / null records.
 There were some null records in the Reaction Type column that were removed.
-I also renamed the column "Type" to "Reaction Type" in the reactions table.
+I also renamed the column "Type" to "Reaction Type" in the reactions table using the syntax below:

+<i>sp_rename 'Reactions.Type', 'Reaction Type'<br>
+sp_rename 'reaction_types.Type', 'Reaction Type'</i>

 ![alt text](https://github.com/omabogun/Data-Analysis_Project-1/blob/main/images/project2_sql10.png "SQL Image")